 Some people that have a sub 580 credit score have a lot of negative items on their credit report.
 They may have just fallen on bad times in the past.
 This person should go through the process of repairing their credit.
 This could potentially increase their score and lower the interest rate on your future mortgage.

 If you fit into this category, book a phone appointment with us.
 It's free and there's no obligation.
 We're here to consult with you.
 If you decide that restoring your credit would be beneficial we'll certainly help you do that.
 We'll address your derogatory or negative accounts and see if any are obsolete, inaccurate or if your creditors on those accounts do not verify them.
 Removing negative accounts before you go through the qualifying process for a mortgage is a smart move.

 However, there is a category of people that need to budget themselves first.
 Diving into a $200,000, give or take, mortgage when they are struggling to pay bills now is not a good move.
 They need to stabilize their financial situation before taking on further debt.
 This is true even if their mortgage payment is less than their rent payment.
 If you don’t pay your mortgage you can lose your home.

-that provides credit repair and other services to our clients.
-We do not directly accept funds from clients for credit repair services.
+and does not provide credit repair services nor accept funds from clients for credit repair services.